arslonga/like-dislike/README.md

 - Installed Mojo::SQLite Perl module

 ## Installation
-After you have cloned this distribution, go to directory where `vote` file is placed:
+After you have cloned this distribution, go to directory where the `vote` file is placed:

 ```
 $ cd /like-dislike